kronoc/dabtools/README.md

 For my other devices (one with an FC00013, and one with an R828D), I need to very carefully set the gain manually.

-To set the gain, you use the optional second parameter to dab2eti, which is the gain specified in tenths of a decibel.
+To set the gain, you use the optional -g parameter to dab2eti, which is the gain specified in tenths of a decibel.

 e.g. to record an ensemble broadcasting at 218.640MHz with 9dB gain:

+./dab2eti -f 218640000 -g 90 > dump.eti

+You can specify the RTL_SDR device to use by index or serial using the -d option, if not specified the first RTL_SDR found is used

+./dab2eti -f 218640000 -d 2 -g 90 > dump.eti

-./dab2eti 218640000 90 > dump.eti
+./dab2eti -f 218640000 -d "example-serial" -g 90 > dump.eti

 dab2eti will display the list of supported gain values - each tuner supports a different set of gain values.